-Contrary to popular belief: Jay-Z was not the first New York rapper to work with legendary Texas duo, UGK.
+Contrary to popular belief: Jay-Z was not the first New York rapper to work with legendary Port Arthur duo, UGK, two of the best rappers to come out of Texas.

 Even though Hov’s 2000 hit single, “Big Pimpin'”, which featured Bun B and Pimp C, was a hugely influential record that helped expose them to a wider audience, it was actually 50 Cent who was the first to work with them.